 Powerful thought leadership can inspire people to act.
 Whatever your idea is, make sure that it is actionable.
 What do you want people to do?
 Be brave.
 Ask for what you want.

 What are some of the ways your team is leading the conversation on the issues that drive your cause?
 I’d love to hear some examples.
 If you’re not quite there yet, I would love to hear what some of the barriers are that you’ve encountered.Caroline Avakian, Socialbrite’s Managing Partner, is a global development communications strategist in the New York City area with a focus on strategic communications, technology, and innovation.
-Contact Caroline by email, see her profile page, visit her website, follow her on Twitter and Google Plus or leave a comment.
+Contact Caroline by email, see her profile page, visit her website, follow her on Twitter or leave a comment.

 This work is licensed under a Creative Commons Attribution 3.0 Unported.